 The coordinator will request demographic data, past medical history, current health history, social history to assess support systems and compliance to medical therapy, recent test reports and insurance information from the referring physician and/or the office staff.

-If the doctor feels your patient is a good transplant candidate and they wish to pursue transplantation, a transplant coordinator will schedule an evaluation.
+If the doctor feels a patient is a good transplant candidate and they wish to pursue transplantation, a transplant coordinator will schedule an evaluation.
 A formal transplant evaluation is necessary to determine risk factors for undergoing organ transplantation.